After 38 hours of research evaluating 56 products, we picked Pete and Pedro Clay as our top choice.

-Guys with slightly longer hair will achieve amazing shaggy styles with a hair clay.
+Guys with slightly longer hair will achieve amazing shaggy styles with hair clay.
 They’re not bad at controlling the frizz, which makes it a great choice for men that fight that battle every day.

-You’ve definitely seen hair clays at work on Daniel Radcliffe in recent days (and perhaps his informal style should define the clay ideal), but it’s also a George Clooney sort of a look and we’ve seen Colin Farrell make the most of hair clays as well.
+You’ve seen hair clays at work on Daniel Radcliffe in recent days (and perhaps his informal style should define the clay ideal), but it’s also a George Clooney sort of a look, and we’ve seen Colin Farrell make the most of hair clays as well.
 Basically - the go-to when you want to appear approachable and carefree.

 There are a lot of men that really will benefit from working with a hair clay.
-Though it dries to a matte finish, it’s really not a drying product (which is more or less opposite of hair gel).
+Though it dries to a matte finish, it’s not a drying product (which is more or less opposite of hair gel).

-Take the below with a grain of salt; because it can be quite moisturizing, most men should experiment with clay before moving onto products that can actually damage hair.
+Take the below with a grain of salt; because it can be quite moisturizing, most men should experiment with clay before moving onto products that can damage hair.

 Generally speaking, clays are a little stickier than pomades, but it won’t stick to your hands or create little globs in your hair (as long as you apply it appropriately); you shouldn’t see any residue on your hair or scalp.

 Hair clays are still a new entrant in men’s styling products.
 As such, you’re probably not going to find that many hybrids on the market yet.
 But, when blended with pomades, you get a little more shine and a little more hold while still getting all the volume you want from a clay.